 Buildings bigger than 30 square metres

-Outpost Cabins are engineer designed to meet NZ building code.
+Outpost cabins are engineer designed to meet NZ building code.
 They are strong, relocatable and will last the test of time in the toughest conditions.
 Made in NZ with heavy duty NZ timber framing.
-All our Cabin & Studio designs are less than 30sqm so are included in the new building permit exemptions.
-Outpost Cabin kitsets are supplied with comprehensive builders plans and assembly instructions.
+All our cabin and studio designs are less than 30sqm so are included in the new building permit exemptions.
+Outpost kitset cabins for sale are supplied with comprehensive builders plans and assembly instructions.
 We recommend that the assembly of these kitsets should be carried out by an experienced builder or tradesman.
+We hope that this information has been helpful - to learn more about our great range of sleepouts and sheds, contact us today.